 References

-Additional relevant references are found in S-9.1.2

 S-9.1.2 Power Station Interface

 Terms

 Requirements

 It is important to note that this standard has been created after the fact of multiple established products already available in the market.
 It is for this reason that the NMRA Conformance and Inspection department may grant exemptions for established products.
 This standard seeks to encompass as many of the existing product conventions as possible while providing a basis for interoperability of future products.